-The sixty-eight cities in the RMC are listed below.
-There are, in addition, about 20 unincorporated communities in the RMC.
+The seventy-nine in the RMC are listed below.
+There are, in addition, about 21 unincorporated communities in the RMC.

 LA County Cities within RMC Boundary: Alhambra, Arcadia, Artesia, Azusa, Baldwin Park, Bell, Bellflower, Bell Gardens.
-Bradbury, Cerritos, Claremont, Commerce, Compton, Covina, Cudahy, Diamond Bar, Downey, Duarte, El Monte, Glendora, Hawaiian Gardens, Huntington Park, Industry, Irwindale, La Habra Heights, La Mirada, La Puente, La Verne, Lakewood, Long Beach, Los Angeles*, Lynwood, Maywood, Monrovia, Montebello, Monterey Park, Norwalk, Palmdale *, Paramount, Pasadena *, Pico Rivera, Pomona, Rosemead, San Dimas, San Gabriel, San Marino, Santa Clarita *, Santa Fe Springs, Sierra Madre, Signal Hill, South El Monte, South Gate, South Pasadena *, Temple City, Vernon, Walnut, West Covina, and Whittier.
+Bradbury, Carson, Cerritos, Claremont, Commerce, Compton, Covina, Cudahy, Diamond Bar, Downey, Duarte, El Monte, Gardena, Glendora, Harbor City, Hawaiian Gardens, Hawthorne, Huntington Park, Industry, Inglewood*, Irwindale, La Habra Heights, La Mirada, La Puente, La Verne, Lakewood, Lawndale, Lomita, Long Beach, Los Angeles*, Lynwood, Maywood, Monrovia, Montebello, Monterey Park, Norwalk, Palmdale *, Paramount, Pasadena *, Pico Rivera, Pomona, Rolling Hills Estates, Rosemead, San Dimas, San Gabriel, San Marino, San Pedro, Santa Clarita *, Santa Fe Springs, Sierra Madre, Signal Hill, South El Monte, South Gate, South Pasadena *, Torrance, Temple City, Vernon, Walnut, West Covina, Wilmington and Whittier.

 Orange County Cities within RMC Boundary: Anaheim, Brea, Buena Park, Cypress, Fullerton, La Habra, La Palma, Los Alamitos, Placentia, and Seal Beach.